Grandpa’s (also referred to as Thatha) stories and teachings:

 Well, except for the storm that raged in my heart which was filled with grief and sorrow.

 I looked at her lifeless beautiful face.
-I moved my face to her heart hoping it would rise and sink rhythmically.
+I moved my gaze to her heart hoping it would rise and sink rhythmically.

 Perhaps, this was just a bad dream that I could wake from.